Jan-Meyer01/Pre-Processing/ReadMe.md

 - `input_dir`: The input directory where your processed data from the previous step is stored (needs to be the same as the `output_dir` before!!).
 By default, the phantoms will automatically be stored in a subfolder called `phantoms_jemris` for each subject in this repo or your specified path.
 - `format`: The file format in which the phantoms will be stored.
 It can either be `.mat` or `.h5`.
 - `Rmaps`: Directly tied to the format is the option of using either T or R maps.
 If nothing is specified, T maps will be used, however putting `--Rmaps` or `-R` will generate R maps and this option should only be used with the `.h5` file format to be called with a script as the JEMRIS GUI will complain otherwise.
-- `Slice`: If nothing is specified the whole volume will be used as a phantoms, but using `--Slice` or `-S` slices along the z-axis can be generated in case the volumes are to computationally draining.
+- `slice`: If nothing is specified the whole volume will be used as a phantoms, but using `--slice` or `-s` slices along the z-axis can be generated in case the volumes are to computationally draining.

 The script for KomaMRI is very similar, but is written in [Julia](https://julialang.org), same as the simulatinos tool.
 The command does not look quite as nice, but it can also be run in the terminal, you just need to change the path to Julia: